HMS Engadine (1911): Battle of Jutland

-The 14000 LT armoured cruiser Warrior had been crippled by numerous hits by German battleships around 18:30 and fell in with Engadine 10 minutes later.
+The 14000 LT Warrior, an armoured cruiser, had been crippled by numerous hits by German battleships around 18:30 and fell in with Engadine 10 minutes later.
 The former's rudder had been jammed full over and she continued to turn in tight circles until her steam was exhausted.
 At 19:45 Engadine attempted to take her in tow, but the jammed rudder prevented that until it was trained amidships.
 By 21:30 she was making 8 kn while her turbines were making revolutions for 19 kn.
 Early the following morning Warriors progressive flooding had worsened and she was sinking.
 Captain Vincent Molteno ordered his ship abandoned after Engadine came alongside to take them off at 08:00.
 One of Warriors guns punctured Engadines hull below the waterline as the former ship rolled in the moderate seas, but this was quickly patched.
 About 675 officers and ratings successfully made it to the much smaller Engadine which had to quickly distribute them to prevent her from capsizing.
 Among these were about 30 seriously wounded men who were transferred across in their stretchers; one man fell off his stretcher between the ships, but was rescued by Rutland against orders.
 For his bravery he was awarded the First Class Albert Medal for Lifesaving in gold and briefly became the only living recipient.
 The transfer was completed before 09:00 and Warrior sank shortly afterwards.

 Engadine remained with the Battlecruiser Force until early 1918 when she was transferred to the Mediterranean Fleet.
 She was based out of Malta, conducting anti-submarine patrols, for the remainder of the war.